Have you ever noticed a big insulated tube dropping down next to the floor near your furnace or boiler in the basement?

 Of course, windows and doors are also a huge source of air leakage.
 Daylight showing through is a dead giveaway.

-Unsealed openings in the exterior walls equates to uncontrolled air leakage.
-Every time the wind blows, air will leak in or out through these openings.
-Even without any air moving at the exterior, the stack effect in a home will cause air to leak in through the lower openings in the envelope of a home, and back out through the upper openings, such as attic bypasses.
+When you have unsealed openings in the exterior walls, you’ll have uncontrolled air leakage.
+When the wind blows, air leaks in or out through these openings.
+Even without any air moving at the exterior, the stack effect in a home will cause air to leak in through the lower openings in a home, and back out through the upper openings, such as attic bypasses.
 The image below, used with permission © 2013 E Source, gives a visual example of the stack effect.

-The line of neutral pressure plane will be different in every home.
-Some of the factors that affect this are differences in indoor / outdoor temperatures, wind, the height of the home, and how much air is leaking.
-For the upper ‘positive pressure’ leaks, one of the most obvious that can be viewed from inside the house is a loose-fitting attic access panel.
+The line of neutral pressure will be different in every home.
+Some of the factors that affect this are differences in indoor/outdoor temperatures, wind, the height of the home, and how much air is leaking.
+For the upper ‘positive pressure’ leaks, one of the most obvious you can find inside the house is a loose-fitting attic access panel.

 When air is allowed to leak through the house uncontrolled like this, the amount of air leakage and energy loss is typically much more than it needs to be, and it doesn’t happen where, when, or how it should.
-This can lead to condensation and frost at windows, in the attic, and even inside the walls.
+This leads to condensation and frost around windows, in the attic, and even inside the walls.

 The Combustion Air Duct

 When a combustion air duct is properly installed, it will help prevent the house from getting depressurized.
-The air is allowed to come in to the house as needed through a large opening, and all of those other holes in the walls can be sealed up.
-To see how well this works in a new house, try running all of the exhaust fans for about 5 minutes, then put your hand over the end of the combustion air duct; if it’s working properly, you’ll feel plenty of air pumping in to the house.
+Air enters the house as needed through a large opening, and all of those other holes in the walls can be sealed up.
+To see how well this works in a new house, try running all of the exhaust fans, then put your hand over the end of the combustion air duct; if it’s working properly, you’ll feel plenty of air pumping into the house.
 Beautiful.
 In the video at the beginning of this post, you can find a demonstration I did at my own house to show how much air comes into the duct when I run a bunch of appliances that remove air.

-I’ll have a follow-up post next week discussing the most common installation and maintenance problems with combustion air ducts, and well as the solutions.
+I’ll have a follow-up post next week discussing the most common installation and maintenance problems with combustion air ducts, as well as the solutions.
 Of course, I’ll have photos of everything.